hell0isabelle/hell0isabelle/README.md

-- 👋 I’m @hell0isabelle
+- 👋 I’m @hell0isabelle and I got sucked into the web3 universe.
+Also a CS student @ BU.
-- 🌱 I’m currently learning Python and HTML ...
-- 💞️ I’m looking to collaborate on new, simple projects...
--    as well as learn the foundations of programming.
-- 📫 You can reach me on Discord at ki#4740 ...

 <!---
 hell0isabelle/hell0isabelle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.